Sold Out

 • Tea Quality: Gourmet Tea.

-• Flavor: Dark, Earthy, Slightly Sweet.
+• Flavor: Dark, Earthy, and Slightly Sweet.

 • Single Origin Tea: Single Origin Tea from Sichuan.